stlab/better-code/README.md

 .\scripts\install-tools.ps1
 ```

-These scripts install mdBook and all required plugins using versions from `versions.toml`.
+These scripts install mdBook and all required plugins using versions from `versions.txt`.

 ### 3. Build and Serve